agendav/agendav/doc/source/admin/configuration.rst

    Have a look at directory ``web/lang`` for a list of available languages.

-.. confval:: defaults.time.format
+.. confval:: defaults.time_format

    Preferred time format: 12 hours (e.g. 3pm / 2:30am) or 24 hours
    (e.g. 15:00 / 2:30).

    Set this option using a **string** (``'12'`` or ``'24'``).

-.. confval:: defaults.date.format
+.. confval:: defaults.date_format

    Default date format.